MOS Technology 6502: Introducing the 6501 and 6502

 MOS would introduce two microprocessors based on the same underlying design: the 6501 would plug into the same socket as the Motorola 6800, while the 6502 re-arranged the pinout to support an on-chip clock oscillator.
 Both would work with other support chips designed for the 6800.
 They would not run 6800 software because they had a different instruction set, different registers, and mostly different addressing modes.
 Rod Orgill was responsible for the 6501 design; he had assisted John Buchanan at Motorola on the 6800.
-Bill Mensch did the 6502; he was the designer of the 6820 Peripheral Interface Adapter (PIA) at Motorola.
+Bill Mensch did the 6502; he was the designer of the 6820 PIA at Motorola.
 Harry Bawcom, Mike Janes and Sydney-Anne Holt helped with the layout.